How do you start writing?

 Do this ten times.

-This is showing, not telling.
+This is shifting your mind into receptivity.
 Try it.
-It can be surprisingly difficult at first — that’s part of the craft.
-That’s why it makes such a good compass when you’re in a first draft.
+It can be surprisingly difficult at first — that’s why it’s such a good practice.

 I’d love to hear your thoughts on this.
 How do you see “practice” happening in your writing?
 What does it mean to you, and how do you justify taking time to warm up?
 What happens if you don’t practice?